ChainSafe/Multix/README.md

 npm run codegen;
 npm run build;
 npm run db:migrate;
-npm run start:indexer # this will start the indexer using the envirnoment variables set in your .env
+npm run start:indexer # this will start the indexer using the environment variables set in your .env
 # alternatively, you can run with predefined values, see in /squid/assets/envs/, e.g here with polkadot
 node -r dotenv/config lib/main dotenv_config_path=assets/envs/.env.polkadot
 ```